-We have been at the forefront of the campaign to win rights for single parents conceiving through surrogacy for many years.
-In 2008 (when parental orders were opened to same-sex and unmarried couples) we drafted an amendment to the law covering single parents too.
+The law change followed a successful campaign to win rights for single parents conceiving through surrogacy which we fought over the past 10 years.
+In 2008 (when parental orders were opened to same-sex and unmarried couples) Natalie drafted an amendment to the law covering single parents too.
 This was debated in Parliament, but unfortunately blocked by the government which said that government policy was to allow surrogacy only for couples.
 We continued to campaign for change and in 2015/2016 represented the single father in the case of Re Z which challenged the law on human rights grounds.
-Ultimately the President of the High Court Family Division made a formal declaration that U.K surrogacy law was incompatible with the Human Rights Act as it discriminated against single parents and their children.
-In December 2016, the government told Parliament that, in response to that court ruling, it would be changing the law to enable single parents to apply for parental orders.
-The government has said it will use a special fast-track procedure to change the law, which could see the new law in force before the end of 2017.
-We will continue to keep this page updated as there is further news.
+Ultimately the President of the High Court Family Division made a formal declaration that UK surrogacy law was incompatible with the Human Rights Act as it discriminated against single parents and their children.
+To remedy the breach of human rights law, a remedial order was introduced to Parliament in November 2017, which was finally passed in January 2019.

-If you are conceiving with a surrogate, it is critical to ensure that you will be your child’s legal father when he or she is born.
-This depends on your surrogate’s marital status and where conception takes place, as well as biology.
+If you are conceiving with a surrogate, whether you will be your child’s legal father when he or she is born depends on your surrogate’s marital status and where conception takes place, as well as biology.
 Find out more about UK parenthood law.

-Most of the single dads we work with go overseas for surrogacy, usually to the US.
+Most of the single dads we work with go overseas for surrogacy, usually to the US or Canada.
 If your child is born outside the UK, you will need to navigate British nationality and immigration law succcessfully to ensure your child has a permanent right to live in the UK.

-The legal complications make things even more difficult for single mums.
 The surrogate, rather than you, will be the legal mother of your child (even if you are the biological mother and even if you are named as the mother on a foreign birth certificate).
 Find out more about UK legal parenthood.
-If your child is born outside the UK, securing British nationality and the documentation you will need to travel home could be complicated.
+If your child is born outside the UK, find out more about securing British nationality and the documentation you will need to travel home.